yingyonghui/CommPath/README.md

 ```
 <img src="https://github.com/yingyonghui/SupplementaryData/blob/main/CommPath/tutorial_pic/circosPlot-Endothelial-count.png" height=300, width=300>

-For a specific cluster of interest, CommPath provides function **findLigand** (**findReceptor**) to find the upstream (downstream) cluster and the corresponding ligand (receptor) for specific cluster and receptor (ligand):
+For a specific cluster of interest, CommPath provides function **findLigand** (**findReceptor**) to find the upstream (downstream) cluster and the corresponding ligand (receptor) interacting with the specific cluster:
 ```
-# For the selected cluster and selected receptor, find the upstream cluster and ligand
+# For the selected cluster and receptor, find the upstream cluster and ligand
 select.ident = "Endothelial"
 select.receptor = "ACKR1"